SE-PRG/azmitool/README.md

 ## Common errors

 By default, `azmi` will display simple, Linux style errors.
-To discard the error, you can redirect the error stream to nul.
+To discard the error, you can redirect the error stream to null.
 To get more verbose error output, use `--verbose` or `-v` switch in command.

 - `Missing identity argument`